Breastfeeding works on a simple supply and demand principle.

 It may be caused by a reduction of fluids or the fact that you may be dehydrated.

-If you are dehydrated there may well be a change that your baby is too due to limited supply of milk that he needs.
+If you are dehydrated there may well be a chance that your baby is too due to limited supply of milk that he needs.

-A few signs that you may be suffering from dehydration are: your milk supply might decrease.
+A sign that you may be suffering from dehydration is your milk supply might decrease.

 You might develop cramps in your muscles while you hold your baby as he nurses.